Legislation is the act of making and enacting laws. Legislation includes:

-Licensing by the department’s Drugs and Poisons Unit
+Licensing by the department’s Medicines and Poisons Unit

-Any person who purchases or possesses arsenic or cyanide is required to hold an industrial permit issued by the Drugs and Poisons Unit of the department.
-This permit is required in addition to either a departmental pest control licence or a Department of Economic Development, Jobs, Transport and Resources (DEDJTR) Agricultural Chemical Users Permit.
+Any person who purchases or possesses arsenic or cyanide is required to hold an industrial permit issued by the Medicines and Poisons Unit of the department.
+This permit is required in addition to either a departmental pest control licence or a Department of Jobs, Precincts and Regions (DJPR) Agricultural Chemical Users Permit.

-For further information, or to obtain a permit, contact the Drugs and Poisons Unit.
+For further information, or to obtain a permit, contact the Medicines and Poisons Unit.

-Licensing by the Department of Economic Development, Jobs, Transport and Resources (DEDJTR)
+Licensing by the Department of Jobs, Precincts and Regions

-The Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and the Agricultural and Veterinary Chemicals (Control of Use) Regulations 2007 are administered by DEDJTR and ensure that:
+The Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and the Agricultural and Veterinary Chemicals (Control of Use) Regulations 2007 are administered by DJPR and ensure that: